Rings fall in garbage disposals. I know it seems like a death sentence for your ring, but it may not be.

 Stephanie was just wondering where her lapis ring was when she heard the garbage disposal turn on and heard the horrible sound of a spoon or something grinding in it.

-This was the story she told me, Calla Gold, her new Personal Jeweler when I asked if she had any unworking or unwearable jewelry in her jewelry box.
+This was the story she told me, when I asked if she had any unworking or unwearable jewelry in her jewelry box.

-“Turn that off!” she yelled to her husband.
+“Turn that off!” she had yelled to her husband.

 Like the crazy insane brave guy that he was, he just reached in and started feeling around in the disposal.
 Hadn’t he ever seen the horror movies with the guy who ends up with a stump for reaching into the possessed garbage disposal?

 Evidently not.
 Out his hand came with one very sorry looking ring.
-Stephanie now remembered taking off her ring yesterday when scrubbing out her big pasta pot.
+Stephanie now remembered taking off her ring the day before, when scrubbing out her big pasta pot.

 “Oh no. I loved that ring.”
 She rinsed it off and dried it and put it sadly into her jewelry box.

-She thought it was hopeless to consider that it could be fixed.
-Enter Repair Jeweler, Calla Gold.
+Stephanie thought it was hopeless to consider that it could be fixed.

 I really wanted to fix this ring for her.